Independence of New Zealand: Loosened ties with the United Kingdom (1970s–present)

 In 1996, New Zealand created its own royal honours system (including knighthoods and damehoods).
 The honours retained the Victoria Cross but ceased appointments to British imperial honours.
 With few exceptions, all honours and awards were conferred by the Queen of New Zealand on the advice of her New Zealand ministers.
 Certain awards remained in the exclusive gift of the Queen.

 After long debate, the Fifth Labour Government, led by Helen Clark, discontinued appeals to the Judicial Committee of the Privy Council in 2003 and created the Supreme Court of New Zealand, a move further separating New Zealand from the United Kingdom.

-At the same time, political relations between New Zealand and the United States improved during the George W. Bush administration (2001–2009) especially after Prime Minister Helen Clark visited the White House on 22 March 2007.
-They ended the difficult relationship that had escalated in 1986.
-New agreements between New Zealand and the United States for defence cooperation were signed in 2010 ("Wellington Declaration"), 2012 ("Washington Declaration"), and a reaffirmation of the bilateral agreements in 2022 ("Aotearoa New Zealand Joint Statement.")

 Flag debate

 The flag of New Zealand features the British Union Jack in its left upper quadrant.

 Although the current New Zealand flag remains a popular symbol of New Zealand, there have been proposals from time to time for the flag to be changed.
 Some proponents of a new flag have argued that the "current New Zealand Flag is too colonial and gives the impression that New Zealand is still a British colony and not an independent nation."
 Two referendums were held on the flag in 2015 and 2016, with a 56.6% majority voting to keep the current flag.